jotaelesalinas/laravel-aws-lightsail/README.md

 ```
 # list of the environments, between parenthesis, with double quotes, separated by spaces
+# the first one will be marked as default in the nginx configuration
 environments=( "production" "testing" )

 # your domain